 Key dates for DSCSA

 November 27, 2013

-Congress enacts the Drug Quality and Security Act (DQSA), which includes Title II, the Drug Supply Chain Security Act (DSCSA)
+Congress enacted the Drug Quality and Security Act (DQSA), which includes Title II, the Drug Supply Chain Security Act (DSCSA)

-All pharmaceutical suppliers are required to send to McKesson Medical-Surgical the DSCSA transaction data: Transaction Information, Transaction Statement & Transaction History for prescription drugs.
+All pharmaceutical suppliers are required to send to McKesson Medical-Surgical the DSCSA transaction data: transaction information, transaction statement & transaction history for prescription drugs.
+The DSCSA transaction data is commonly referred to as DSCSA 3T or T3 in the pharmaceutical industry.
 McKesson Medical-Surgical must provide the DSCSA transaction records to its customers

 McKesson Medical-Surgical will retain customer’s DSCSA transaction data for prescription drugs purchases from McKesson Medical-Surgical Distribution Centers for a period of six years (from the invoice date)